Forest Park (Springfield, Massachusetts): History

+On Aug.
+27, 2024, Springfield Mayor Domenic Sarno and Parks Director Tom Ashe unveiled a new street sign for Chief Joe Luvera Way.
+Joseph Luvera (1930 - 2021) founded the Springfield Park Rangers in 1990, and served as its volunteer chief for over 25 years.
+He led a group of more than two dozen volunteer rangers.
+The newly named street is inside the Trafton Road entrance to the park.
+The mayor called Joe an "unsung hero" and "dedicated public servant."

 Interstate 91

 The Barney Mansion was used for Forest Park events until the mid-1950s, when about 50 acre of the park, including 15 acre of the former Barney estate, were taken to construct the Springfield/Longmeadow sections of Interstate 91.
 Barney's house stood atop the hill at the northwest corner of the park, and the highway construction may have threatened its foundations; anticipating that, it was razed.

 Ultimately, the construction of I-91 severed the Forest Park's connection to the Connecticut River.